waterhackweek/Connector/README.md

 These inputs should be stored in a database table for `Users`.
 The usernames can be used to make API calls to GitHub, ORCID, and HydroShare to retrieve further information.

+## Issues
+Any feedback on the Connector is welcome!

+Please post your review on the connector as a Github Issue in the following Q/A format:

+Question 1
+Is the visualization intuitive ?
+Can you interact with all the individual elements ?

+Question 2
+Is there something that is not working ?

+Question 3
+Any suggestions that can enhance the visualization ?

 ### GitHub username

 GitHub has a fully-featured API that should allow for the following information to be retrieved for any given user: